Consumer Proposal vs Bankruptcy

-At some point or another, you may face serious challenges with your finances, enough to seek out professional advice.
+Deciding between a consumer proposal vs bankruptcy may not be something you thought you’d have to think about, but at some point or another, you may face serious challenges with your finances, enough to seek out professional advice.
 Between paying rent or a mortgage, a car lease, and credit card debt, dealing with debt can seem insurmountable.
 Perhaps you have reached a point where you cannot make a plan that will help you pay off your debts, and are unable to make your minimum payments.
-You may want to know the pros and cons about your available options.
+You will probably want to know the pros and cons of your available options.

-A consumer proposal is often preferable to a bankruptcy in a situation:
+Wondering whether a consumer proposal or a bankruptcy is the right choice for you?
+A consumer proposal is often preferable to a bankruptcy in the following three situations:

 While a consumer proposal will not clear out your debt entirely, creditors generally agree to erase a substantial portion of the debt in exchange for an agreement to make payments at regular installments over a set period, not exceeding 5 years.